zonemaster/zonemaster/README.md

 Test case [Connectivity03] ("AS Diversity") has been updated with the support of using the RIPE riswhois service instead of the Cymru service.
-The Cymru service is the default and there is an issue with riswhois service (zonemaster/zonemaster-engine#833).
+The Cymru service is the default and there is an issue with riswhois service (see [zonemaster/zonemaster-engine#833]).
 It will be resolved in next patch release.

 ## Contact and mailing lists